5 Perfect Baby Beaches on Big Island, Hawaii

 20 min south of the Waikoloa resort area

 Could there BE a more perfect baby beach?!
 Kukio keiki beach is a protected lagoon, so the waters are very calm and shallow for a toddler.
 Our kiddo loved playing here because even in the shallows there were small schools of fish swimming around.
-This was our favorite of the baby beaches on the Big Island, but also the hardest to access due to the limited parking.
+This was our favorite of the baby beaches on the Big Island, but also the hardest to access due to the very limited parking.
 However, because the public parking spots are so limited, this beach did not feel crowded at all.
 There also seemed to be some good snorkeling as folks further out near the reef said they spotted a turtle.
 Some shade from the trees in the back.
 There is a public restroom and a footwashing station on the beach.

-Parking tip: Turn off Highway 19 onto Kukio Nui Drive.
+Turn off Highway 19 onto Kukio Nui Drive.
 Drive to the security hut and let them know you would like to go to the Kukio keiki beach.
 They will give you a parking pass, and you will go around the security hut and back towards Highway 19, turning right just before getting back to the highway.
 This road will take you to the small parking lot.

 Anaehoomalu Bay